Trudeau’s Political Breath is Running Out

 برگه رأی انتخابات میاندورهای در مونترال که تاریخی شد.

-Trudeau, who has long faced numerous criticisms and tensions within his own party, must also endure this challenge.
+Trudeau, who has been facing numerous criticisms and tensions within his own party for a long time, must also endure this challenge.

 Trudeau's Political Breath is Running Out